 The principal source of our operating cash flow is cash receipts from the sale of our products, net of costs to manufacture, store, market and deliver such products.
 We normally fund our operations from cash balances and cash flow generated from operations.
-We borrowed \$2,000 under our line of credit with Wells Fargo Bank, N.A. on December 2, 2020, \$2,000 on April 27, 2021, \$2,000 on July 1, 2021, \$3,000 on July 19, 2021, \$3,000 on October 15, 2021, \$2,000 on November 1, 2021 and \$2,000 on December 16, 2021, for a combined total of \$16,000 as of January 21, 2022.
-We borrowed an additional \$2,000 on January 24, 2022.
-Refer to Note 1 - Summary of Significant Accounting Policies - Subsequent Events of the Notes to the Condensed Consolidated Financial Statements and Note 6 - Equipment Notes Payable and Financial Arrangements included within this Report for further information.
+We received approximately \$60,000 in gross proceeds on June 1, 2022, from the closing of the sale of real property located at 170 N. Green Street in Chicago pursuant to the terms of the CRG Purchase Agreement.
+We borrowed \$2,000 under our revolving line of credit with Wells Fargo Bank, N.A. on December 2, 2020, \$2,000 on April 27, 2021, \$2,000 on July 1, 2021, \$3,000 on July 19, 2021, \$3,000 on October 15, 2021, \$2,000 on November 1, 2021, \$2,000 on December 16, 2021, and \$2,000 on January 24, 2022, for a combined total of \$18,000.
+The line of credit was paid off on June 7, 2022, using \$18,000 in proceeds from the sale of real property at 170 N. Green Street.
+The revolving line of credit continues in effect per its terms to August 31, 2023.
+We entered into a bridge loan with Wells Fargo Bank, N.A. on August 30, 2021, for up to \$25,000, of which we used \$18,653 to pay off a portion of our existing equipment loans as they came out of the lock out period and could be prepaid.
+We prepaid and terminated the bridge loan on June 2, 2022, using \$18,653 in proceeds from the sale of real property at 170 N. Green Street.
+As of January 20, 2023, we had \$1,099 of current debt on equipment loans, \$67,004 of net working capital and \$15,000 available under our revolving line of credit with Wells Fargo Bank, N.A.
+Refer to Note 6 - Equipment Notes Payable and Financial Arrangements of the Notes to the Condensed Consolidated Financial Statements included within this Report for further information.

 Despite higher commodity costs, we may not be able to increase our product prices in a timely manner or sufficiently to offset increased commodity costs due to consumer price sensitivity, pricing in relation to competitors and the reluctance of retailers to accept the price increase.
 Higher product prices could potentially lower demand for our product and decrease volume.
-As of January 21, 2022, we had \$449 of current debt on equipment loans.
-We entered into a bridge loan with Wells Fargo Bank, N.A. on August 30, 2021 for up to \$25,000, which we plan to use to pay off the existing equipment loans as they come out of the lock out period and may be prepaid.
-As of January 21, 2022, we paid off \$13,106 in equipment loans utilizing proceeds from the new bridge loan.

 Management believes there are various options available to generate additional liquidity to repay debt or fund operations such as mortgaging real estate, should that be necessary.
 Our ability to increase liquidity will depend upon, among other things, our business plans, the performance of operating divisions and economic conditions of capital markets, or circumstances related to the COVID-19 global pandemic.
 If we are unable to increase liquidity through mortgaging real estate, or generate positive cash flow necessary to fund operations, we may not be able to compete successfully, which could negatively impact our business, operations, and financial condition.
-Combined with the cash expected to be generated from the Company's operations and income tax refunds due of \$6,091, we anticipate that we will maintain sufficient liquidity to operate our business for at least the next twelve months.
+Combined with the cash expected to be generated from the Company's operations and income tax refunds due of \$5,799, of which \$5,117 in income tax refunds were received on July 19, 2022, we anticipate that we will maintain sufficient liquidity to operate our business for at least the next twelve months.
 We will continue to monitor the impact of COVID-19 on our liquidity and, if necessary, take action to preserve liquidity and ensure that our business can operate during these uncertain times.